Buick LaCrosse years to avoid — most common problems

 While the second generation of the LaCrosse brought significant interior and exterior improvements, there were still some pretty bad model years.
 The worst production models overall belong to the second generation, and these were the 2010 and 2011 models.

-The 2010 one struggled with engine issues and cooling system problems along with suspension problems, while the 2011 model had a lot of reported issues regarding the steering system.
+The 2010 one struggled with engine issues, cooling system problems, and suspension problems, while the 2011 model had a lot of reported issues regarding the steering system.
 Things were slightly better for the 2012 and 2013 models, but these had issues as well and it’s best if you avoided them.

 Third-generation Buick LaCrosse (2017 model year)